laspencer91/2d-normal-map-painter/README.md

 # 🎨 2D Normal Map Painter

+> **IN ALPHA** - There may exist breaking bugs and a lack of features.
+This application is in very early development.
+Use at your own risk.

 A Qt-based desktop application for painting **2D normal maps**.
 This tool allows users to **paint normal maps on top of an image**, visualize normal directions in real-time using a **3D sphere**, and export the results.
 This is still under development.

 <div style="width: 100%; justify-content: center; display: flex; padding: 10px">